migarci2/modl/docs-site/docs/getting-started.md

 ## First end-to-end flow

+1. `modl module:new WhitelistAlpha`
-1. Deploy `WhitelistModule`, `DynamicFeeModule`, and `MODLAggregator`.
+2. Deploy `WhitelistAlpha`, `DynamicFeeModule`, and `MODLAggregator`.
-2. Register both modules via `setModules`, giving the whitelist priority `5` (critical) and dynamic fee priority `10` (critical) with a higher gas limit.
+3. Register both modules via `setModules`, giving the whitelist priority `5` (critical) and dynamic fee priority `10` (critical) with a higher gas limit.
-3. Create the pool with the aggregator's address as the hook.
+4. Create the pool with the aggregator's address as the hook.
-4. Call `setWhitelist(trader, true)`.
+5. Call `setWhitelist(trader, true)`.
-5. Perform a swap through the pool.
+6. Perform a swap through the pool.
 The aggregator runs the whitelist (reverts if sender not allowed) and then runs the fee logic (possibly overriding the LP fee) before forwarding the result back to the PoolManager.

+## CLI commands you need

+- `modl init` — create `modl.config.json` and module/test folders.
+- `modl template:list` — discover available templates (basic, eigen-*, fhenix-*).
+- `modl module:new <Name> [-t template]` — scaffold module + test from a template.

 This minimal path proves that multiple modules can collaborate behind the single hook address Uniswap v4 expects.